-Helen is now working in mixed media using photographs from her archives, book pages from her personal library, twine and encaustic on reclaimed wood panels.
-The first piece in the Encaustic Noir series was acquired and exhibited at the Irish Museum of Modern Art, Dublin, Ireland in July 2011.
-In the same year, another piece was auctioned to benefit the George Eastman House, International Museum of Film & Photography in NY.
-Other pieces created and sold in 2011 benefited such organizations as the Photo Review, the Venice Family Clinic, the Center Theatre Group, Los Angeles and the Santa Monica Museum of Art.
+Helen began working in mixed media using photographs from her archives, book pages from her personal library, twine and encaustic on reclaimed wood panels in 2010.
+The first piece in the Encaustic series was acquired and exhibited at the Irish Museum of Modern Art, Dublin, Ireland in July 2011.

 Conjuring Venice, Venice imagery with pages of Ray Bradbury’s Death is a Lonely Business (set in Venice) is a sub portfolio of this work.
 The encaustic assemblages are intended to promote re-use, appreciation of the urban landscape and historic preservation.

 At the same time, Helen directed the inaugural NoirFest Santa Monica, a citywide, interactive cultural festival using Noir as the unifying theme.
 Highlights of the January – March, 2012 festival included a citywide read of Raymond Chandler’s Lady of the Lake, a Raymond Chandler double feature at American Cinematheque’s Aero Theatre, a Santa Monica Conservancy Virtual Tour of the West Side locations led by Chandler historian Judith Freeman at the Annenberg Community Beach House and a night photography shoot at Ms. Garber’s favorite location, the Santa Monica Pier.

 Venice:Yesterday/Today or still crazy after all these years was a portfolio created in 2012 to support the Venice (CA) Historical Society.
 After given access to the society's photo archives, Ms. Garber and society president, Jill Prescut acted as urban archeologists and determined the exact locations where the earlier images were taken.
 Miss Garber re-created the moments from the past and with fine art printer Titano Cruz, paired the two images and presented as diptychs.
 The inaugural exhibit at Universal Gallery in Venice included 16 diptychs.
 It was published as the 2013 Venice Community Calendar.
 The folio will be part of the Los Angeles Public Library Photo Archives and LACMA permanent collections.

 Photograph of Helen K. Garber by Kara Fox